 Under the ANI Agreement, the Company paid ANI cash consideration of \$1.0 million and will be required to make royalty payments on net sales of GVAX products sold by the Company, its affiliates and its sublicensees for the treatment of certain cancers, which are covered by purchased intellectual property rights or developed using purchased technology, at rates in the low single digits.
 The Company is also required to pay milestone payments up to \$4.0 million for GVAX pancreas or prostate products in combination with Listeria or up to \$12.0 million per product for other GVAX products upon the achievement of certain sales milestones.
 The Company is obligated to make royalty payments on a product-by-product and country-by-country basis until the later of (i) the expiration of the last to expire of the purchased patent rights covering the GVAX product or the regulatory exclusivity period and (ii) up to seven years from the first commercial sale of the product in such country depending on the level of net sales in such country after the expiration of the patent or regulatory exclusivity period.
 The royalties and milestone payments for GVAX products for the treatment of pancreas and prostate cancer, as well as the royalties and milestone payments for other cancer products, are each capped at specified maximum amounts.
-To the extent the Company enters into a sublicensing agreement relating to the GVAX pancreas or prostate cancer products in combination with Listeria, the Company is required to pay ANI a percentage of the Company's sublicensing income, ranging from the low teens to the low thirties based on the indication, the stage of development of the GVAX products at the time the sublicense is granted and the amount of development costs expended by the Company at the time the sublicense is granted.
+To the extent the Company is required to pay ANI a percentage of the Company's sublicensing income, ranging from the low teens to the low thirties based on the indication, the stage of development of the GVAX products at the time the sublicense is granted and the amount of development costs expended by the Company at the time the sublicense is granted.
 The sublicensing payments owed under this ANI Agreement for pancreas and prostate cancer products in combination with Listeria are each capped at specified maximum amounts.